Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 In contrast, a generic Kafka client would receive all messages and have to determine which message to process based on the key.
 The advantages in terms of network bandwidth savings are evident.

-In the third scenario, we serialized JSON messages in Kafka, including the key value.
+In the third scenario, we serialized JSON messages in Kafka.
 The message producer, for each key, would send a sequence of messages with variations relative to only a subset of the fields composing the JSON structure.
 In addition to the benefits of targeted subscription to a particular key, the Lightstreamer server could optimize data transmission by sending only the fields from the JSON structure that have actually changed.